-The spine is made up of strong bones called vertebrae.
-A vertebra can break just like any other bone in the body.
-When the vertebral body collapses, it is called a vertebral compression fracture.
-These fractures happen most commonly in the thoracic spine (the middle portion of the spine), particularly in the lower part.
+The spine is made up of strong bones called vertebrae, and they can break just like any other bone in the body.
+A collapse in the vertebral body is known as a vertebral compression fracture.
+These fractures happen most commonly in the thoracic spine (the middle portion of the spine), particularly in the lower region.
 Vertebral fractures are usually caused by a condition such as osteoporosis, a very hard fall, or another type of injury.

 Compression fractures of the spine generally occur from too much pressure on the vertebral body.
 The fracture occurs when the vertebral body collapses, causing the front part of the vertebral body to become wedge-shaped.
-The bone tissue on the inside of the vertebral body is crushed, or compressed.
+The bone tissue on the inside of the vertebral body is thus crushed or compressed.

-A compression fracture can happen when the spine bends forward at the same time downward pressure builds on the spine.
+A compression fracture can also occur when the spine bends forward at the same time downward pressure builds on the spine.
 For example, falling to the floor in a sitting position causes the spine to bend and the head to be thrust forward.
-This position, combined with pressure on the buttocks, concentrates stress on the front part of the spine, the vertebral bodies.
+This position, combined with pressure on the buttocks, concentrates stress the vertebral bodies in the front of the spine.

 If the vertebra is too weak to withstand normal stress, it may take very little pressure to cause it to collapse.
 Most healthy bones can withstand stress, and the spine is able to absorb the shock.
 However, if the forces are too high, one or more vertebrae may fracture.

-Osteoporosis is a common cause of compression fractures in the spine.
-This disease thins bones, often to the point where they become too weak to bear normal pressure.
+Osteoporosis is a common cause of compression fractures in the spine, and spinal compression fractures are the most common form of fracture caused by osteoporosis.
+This disease progressively thins bones, often to the point where they become too weak to bear normal pressure.
 They can eventually collapse during normal activity, leading to a spinal compression fracture.
-Spinal compression fracture is the most common type of fracture from osteoporosis.
 Forty percent of all women will have at least one spinal compression fracture by the time they turn 80 years old.

 Compression fractures due to trauma can come from a fall, a forceful jump, a car accident, or any event that stresses the spine past its breaking point.

-Cancer that spreads to the spine weakens its ability to support the body and withstand normal stresses.
 The bones of the spine are a common place for many types of cancers to spread.
-The cancer may destroy part of the vertebra, weakening the bone until it collapses.
+Cancer may destroy part of the vertebra, weakening the bone until it collapses.

-If a spinal fracture is caused by a sudden, forceful injury, you will probably feel severe pain in your back, legs, and arms.
-You might also feel weakness or numbness if the fracture injures the nerves of the spine.
+If a spinal fracture is caused by a sudden, forceful injury, then you will probably feel severe pain in your back, legs, and arms.
+You might also feel weakness or numbness if the fracture injures the nerves located in the spine.

-If the bone collapse is gradual, such as a fracture from osteoporosis, the pain will usually be milder.
-There might not be any pain at all until the bone actually breaks.
+If the bone collapse is gradual, such as a fracture caused by osteoporosis, the pain will usually be mild.
+In fact, there might not be any pain at all until the bone actually breaks.